Curriculum Guide: The Lower School

 The first three years in the Senior School, years 7 to 9, which cover the age range of 11-14 years, are known as the Lower School.
 Pupils in these years come under the care of a Year Tutor who monitors their progress in all spheres of school life, and parents should not hesitate to contact the Year Tutor if they have any problems.

-We aim to make the transition from life in the Junior School as smooth as possible, by inviting pupils from year 6 into the Senior School for one day during the summer term, when they can receive a taste of the different style of work and expectations in this part of the school.
-Pupils’ records, and a progress report from their class teachers, are transferred by the start of the school year and are available to year 7 teachers.
-Pupils coming from other schools must provide the school with a copy of their latest school report, and may be required to sit an English test and an aptitude test.
+We aim to make the transition from life in the Junior School as smooth as possible, by inviting pupils from Year 6 into the Senior School for one day during the summer term, when they can receive a taste of the different style of work and expectations in this part of the school.
+Pupils’ records, and a progress report from their class teachers, are transferred by the start of the school year and are available to Year 7 teachers.
+Pupils coming from other schools must provide the school with a copy of their latest school report and will be required to sit an aptitude test; non-native speakers will also be required to sit an English test.

 Throughout the whole of the Senior School special emphasis is placed on pastoral care.
-Every pupil is assigned to a form teacher who is responsible for supervising and counselling his or her pupils throughout the academic year.
-Our aim, for pupils in the Lower School, is to give them as wide and enjoyable an educational experience as possible, both inside and outside the classroom, and prepare them for the greater rigours of the Middle School years.
+Every pupil is assigned to a form teacher who is responsible for supervising and counselling their form group throughout the academic year.
+Our aim for pupils in the Lower School is to give them as wide and enjoyable an educational experience as possible, both inside and outside the classroom, and prepare them for the greater rigours of the Middle School years.

-All children are encouraged to take part in a variety of out-of-class activities in order to develop their particular talents and interests to the full.
-Lower School pupils make important contributions in Drama and Dance (plays or musicals, performances of Greek dancing), Forensics (debating and public speaking), Music (the orchestra and the junior choir) and Sport.
+All children are encouraged to take part in a variety of out-of-class activities in order to develop their particular talents and interests in full.
+Lower School pupils make important contributions in Drama and Dance (plays or musicals, performances of Greek dancing), Forensics (debate and public speaking), Music (the orchestra and choir) as well as Sport.
 These activities take place under staff supervision at lunchtime and after school from 3.45 – 5.00 pm.
 A special late bus leaves at 5.00 pm to take participants home.

 Curriculum

 Campion takes in children of widely different backgrounds and abilities.
 The curriculum in the core subjects – English, Mathematics and Science – is in line with the English National Curriculum, though much of what we teach also reflects our character as an international school.
 The final year of the Lower School also gives pupils their first taste of public examinations.
-Towards the end of the school year we use the Checkpoint tests of the Cambridge Assessments International examining board in the core subjects English, Mathematics and Science.
-The Checkpoint tests serve as an objective indicator of pupils’ level of achievement in these three subjects, and are followed up by reports from the Cambridge board on the attainment of individual pupils, of the entire teaching group, and of their performance in comparison with all other pupils (worldwide) who have taken the tests.
+Towards the end of the school year we use the Checkpoint tests of the Cambridge Assessments International Examining Board (CAIE) in English.
+The Checkpoint tests serve as an objective indicator of pupils’ level of achievement in this subject, and are followed up by reports from CAIE on the attainment of individual pupils, of the entire teaching group, and of their performance in comparison with all other pupils (worldwide) who have taken the tests.

-The teaching of all classes (apart from some classes in Modern Greek and Arabic) is in English, though children who arrive at Campion with little or no English are given an intensive course by an ESL (English as a Second Language) specialist until they are ready to join normal classes.
-They will then continue to receive ESL support as necessary, usually in place of a second foreign language.
+The teaching of all classes is in English (apart from some language lessons), though children who arrive at Campion from abroad with little or no will receive EAL support as necessary, usually in place of a second foreign language.
 Children with learning difficulties are given individual help by a specialised teacher, which may involve their being removed from some lessons.

 Homework

-Regular homework is expected of all pupils in all subjects except P.E.
-It is very important that parents make sure their children settle down regularly every evening to do their work, and they are requested to check and sign every week the Daily Organiser kept by all Lower School pupils.
+Regular homework should be expected in all subjects, except P.E.
+It is very important that parents make sure their children settle down regularly every evening to do their work, and they are requested to check and sign every week the pupil planner (homework diary) kept by all Lower School pupils.

 The Year Tutor will send out to parents a schedule of homework at the beginning of each year.
 Parents should enquire immediately if they think their child is not being set homework or is not doing it.

-In addition, pupils are expected to read widely and use the school library extensively: all pupils are given guidance in how to do this.
+In addition, pupils are expected to read widely and use the school Library extensively: all pupils are given guidance on how to do this.
 Parents can help their children’s progress a great deal by helping them to establish the habit of reading for pleasure.

 Course schedule